A Guide to Solar Quotes: How Much Do Solar Power Panels Cost in Singapore?

 A Power Purchase Agreement (PPA) is a financing model where a solar provider installs, owns, and maintains the solar system on your property, while you purchase the electricity generated at a fixed or agreed rate.

-When choosing a PPA in Singapore, it is critical to thoroughly analyse the contract terms and prices.
-Evaluate the agreement’s lifetime and assess whether the proposed prices are competitive, offering long-term cost benefits compared to typical utility rates.
+Under a PPA, maintenance responsibilities (including cleaning, inspections, and inverter servicing) remain with the provider throughout the contract term.
+When choosing a PPA in Singapore, it is critical to thoroughly analyse the contract terms and prices, and assess whether the proposed rates offer long-term cost benefits compared to typical utility rates.

 The Engineering, Procurement, and Construction (EPC) model involves directly purchasing and owning your solar system.
 A solar provider is responsible for designing the system, sourcing the equipment, and carrying out the installation, after which ownership is transferred to you.